millertechnologygroup/resh/CONTRIBUTING.md

 ## Questions?

+### About v0.7 Alpha
+- **Installation issues?** Open a GitHub Issue
+- **Usage questions?** Check the [README](README.md) and [docs/](docs/)
+- **Found a bug?** Report it via GitHub Issues
+- **Have a feature idea?** Submit a feature request

+### About Contributing
+- **When can I submit PRs?** Code contributions open with v0.8 (January 2026)
+- **How can I help now?** Test, report bugs, provide feedback, spread the word
+- **Where to discuss?** GitHub Issues for specific bugs/features

-### Before v0.8
+### General Questions
-- Watch this repository for updates
-- Check the [README](README.md) for current status
+- Review the [README](README.md) for current status
-- Review the [ROADMAP](ROADMAP.md) for timeline
+- Check the [ROADMAP](ROADMAP.md) for timeline

-### After v0.8
-- Open a GitHub Discussion
-- Join the Discord server
-- Attend community calls
+- Read [docs/](docs/) for usage guides
-- Contact the maintainers
+- Contact the maintainers via GitHub Issues

 ---

 ## Thank You!

-Even though we're not accepting contributions yet, **your interest means everything**.

-Building an open source project takes a community, and we're excited to have you be part of resh's journey from the beginning.

-**Star the repo, watch for updates, and we'll see you in Q1 2026 when contributions open!** 🚀
+**Thank you for testing resh v0.7 and being part of this journey!**

+Your bug reports, feedback, and real-world testing are invaluable.
+Every issue you report, every suggestion you make, and every test you run helps shape resh into a better tool.

+We're building resh in public, and you're helping us build it right.

+**Your early involvement matters:**
+- You're shaping the future of AI-native automation
+- Your feedback directly influences v1.0 priorities
+- You'll be recognized as an early contributor
+- You're helping solve real infrastructure problems

+**Together, we're building the automation platform for the AI era.** 🚀

 ---

-**Last Updated:** November 2025
+**Last Updated:** December 2025 (v0.7 Alpha)
-**Next Review:** Q1 2026 (when contributions open)
+**Next Review:** January 2026 (when code contributions open with v0.8)

-For questions about contributing, please open a GitHub Discussion (when available) or contact the maintainers.
+For questions about contributing, please open a GitHub Issue or check back as we set up GitHub Discussions.

+**Star the repo • Test the alpha • Report bugs • Help us build the future**